-Across the Blossom Federation, we are committed to ensuring our children understand the importance of being active, having a healthy lifestyle and enjoy sports and games activities, from our very youngest children to our Y6's.
+Across the Blossom Federation, we have prioritised PE and sport in our budget to enhance children’s participation, involvement, and attainment in PE.
+We are committed to ensuring our children understand the importance of being active, to have a healthy lifestyle and to enjoy sports and games activities, from our very youngest children to our Year 6s.